bradjasper/focus-CLI/README.md

 Then enter focus mode:

     > focus
-    Focus is activated... go!
+    -> Focus is activated...
+Go focus!

 Now you're blocked from Gmail.
 Once you've accomplished some work and you want to switch back, simply unfocus:

     > unfocus
-    Focus is deactivated...
+    -> Focus is deactivated...
+Were you productive?

 Focus is easy to get started with and is careful about clobbering your /etc/hosts file.